-This example demonstrates joint sampling rate and carrier frequency offset tracking in a WLAN receiver.
+This example demonstrates joint sampling clock and carrier frequency offset tracking in a WLAN receiver.

-In a WLAN radio a single oscillator is typically used to derive clocks for sampling and modulation.
+A WLAN radio typically uses a single oscillator to derive clocks for sampling and modulation.
 The oscillators in the transmitter and receiver radios do not run at the exact same frequency.
-Due to this mismatch, the sampling instants at the receiver shift relative to the transmitter.
-Therefore, a sample rate offset (SRO) exists between receiver and transmitter.
-Similarly, a carrier frequency offset (CFO) exists between the receiver and transmitter due to mismatched carrier frequencies.
-The inclusion of pilot subcarriers in the IEEE® 802.11™ standard allows for tracking and correction of SRO and CFO impairments.
+Due to this mismatch, carrier frequency offset (CFO) exists between the receiver and transmitter and the sampling instants at the receiver shift relative to the transmitter.
+This shift of sampling instants between receiver and transmitter is described as sampling clock offset (SCO).
+When the sampling clock at the receiver is running slower than the transmitter, this results in a larger sampling period and a positive sampling clock offset.
+The inclusion of pilot subcarriers in the IEEE® 802.11™ standard allows for tracking and correction of SCO and CFO impairments.

-In OFDM systems SRO manifests itself as a subcarrier and symbol dependent phase rotation and inter-carrier interference (ICI) [ 1 ].
-When the SRO is large, and a packet is long, subcarriers far away from DC will experience a substantial impairment.
-CFO manifests itself as ICI and a symbol dependent phase rotation common to all subcarriers.
-The phase rotation on subcarriers from one OFDM symbol to the next due to these impairments is illustrated below. is the phase error, is the subcarrier index, is the number of subcarriers. is the SRO, is the carrier frequency offset, is the period of the symbol, is the phase error gradient (PEG), and is the common phase error (CPE).
-The PEG and CPE can be used to estimate SRO and residual CFO.
+In OFDM systems SCO manifests itself as a subcarrier- and symbol-dependent phase rotation and inter-carrier interference (ICI) [ 1 ].
+When the SCO is large, and a packet is long, subcarriers far away from DC will experience a substantial impairment.
+CFO manifests itself as ICI and a symbol-dependent phase rotation common to all subcarriers.
+This figure illustrates the phase rotation on subcarriers from one OFDM symbol to the next due to these impairments. is the phase error for subcarrier index , is the number of subcarriers, is the SCO, is the carrier frequency offset, is the period of the symbol, is the phase error gradient (PEG), and is the common phase error (CPE).
+The PEG and CPE can be used to estimate SCO and residual CFO.

-In this example, an IEEE 802.11ac™ VHT waveform is generated with fixed SRO and CFO impairments [ 2 ].
-The impaired waveform is synchronized and the data portion demodulated and decoded with and without joint timing and phase tracking to correct for SRO and CFO.
-The equalized constellation with and without tracking is shown to demonstrate the effectiveness of tracking.
+This example shows how to demonstrate an IEEE 802.11ac™ VHT waveform with fixed SCO and CFO impairments , and shows the equalized constellation of the demodulated impaired waveform with and without joint timing and phase tracking to correct for SCO and CFO to demonstrate the effectiveness of tracking.

 awgnChannel = comm.AWGNChannel('NoiseMethod','Variance','Variance',10^(-30/10)); rx = awgnChannel(rx);